jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../pumping_python/doe

   - I can only go directly to folders_ that are where I am or
   - I can use the path to the folder_ I want to go to.
-If I know where I am, it is easier to get to where I want to go.
+It is easier to get to where I want to go if I know where I am.

 * I go from ``doe`` to ``baby`` in 1 step with its parent